digitalwerk-gmbh/spdx2aosd/README.md

 After the license list is updated or you have skipped this step you should run the converter script.

-## How to use this tool

-## Open Questions

-- How to generate scanned information
--

 ## ToDos

 1. Readable error messages from scheme valaidators
 2. Better response messages
 3. More tests and test cases also for function and validators
-4. README
-5. More plausi checks component id's in directDependency OR transitiveDependency if not warning
+4. More plausi checks component id's in directDependency OR transitiveDependency if not warning